evgeni/reveal.js/fam.md

 Note:
 * We can also be more flexible in searching
-* OSes sometimes want fuzzy search :/
+* This is not required for OSes where we have a function

 ---